Apichatpong Weerasethakul: Syndromes and censorship

 To oppose the draft law, Apichatpong and other directors formed the Free Thai Cinema Movement.
 Apichatpong was quoted as saying: "We disagree with the right of the state to ban films ...
 There already are other laws that cover potential wrongdoings by filmmakers."
 Ladda Tangsupachai, director of the Ministry of Culture's Cultural Surveillance Department, said the ratings law was needed because moviegoers in Thailand are "uneducated".
 She further explained, "They're not intellectuals, that's why we need ratings ...
 Nobody goes to see films by Apichatpong.
 Thai people want to see comedy.
 We like a laugh."

 The filmmakers sought a self-regulation approach, with the founding of an independent body run by film professionals.
 Apichatpong had written in a commentary earlier in the year:

-Free from state influence, this agency would be responsible for monitoring and assigning rating, and it would bear direct responsibilities towards the audience, who in turn would monitor the performance of the agency.
+Free from state influence, this agency would be responsible for monitoring and assigning ratings, and it would bear direct responsibilities towards the audience, who in turn would monitor the performance of the agency.
 This way, the film industry will be liberated from the state's shackles and begin to have a dialogue with the public.

 A protest against the draft ratings law was held outside the Parliament building in Bangkok, at which Apichatpong and fellow Thai directors Wisit Sasanatieng and Pen-Ek Ratanaruang held banners that read: "No Freedom.
 No Democracy.
 No Peace" The ratings law, with the "cut-and-ban" categories left intact, was passed on 20 December 2007.